John Collier Jr.: Career and professional development

-In mid 1943 he left the OWI and served in the Merchant Marine until late 1944, when Stryker hired him to work as a photographer for the Standard Oil Company in the Canadian Arctic and later in Latin America.
+In mid 1943, he left the OWI and served in the Merchant Marine until late 1944, when Stryker hired him to work as a photographer for the Standard Oil Company in the Canadian Arctic and later in Latin America.
 While in Latin America in 1946, he took leave from Sryker's employment to collaborate with his wife, Mary E. T. Collier and with the Ecuadorian anthropologist Anibal Buitron on an ethnographic study of Otavalo, Ecuador.

 After leaving Standard Oil at the end of 1946, Collier worked as a freelance photographer in New Mexico and New York.
 In 1950 he was hired by Alexander H. Leighton of Cornell University as part of a multi-disciplinary team investigation of community mental health in the Maritimes of Canada.
 Leighton challenged Collier to formalize methodologies for the use of photography in social science research.
 Collier's efforts in this arena were in fact a collaborative production with Mary E. T. Collier, without whose translation of Collier's insights and discoveries into standard academic language would have been impossible.
-The work with Leighton laid the intellectual foundation for the later development of the methodologies for visual anthropology for which Collier is known.
+The work with Leighton laid the intellectual foundation for the later development of the methodologies for visual anthropology.

 Collier later worked for Cornell in the Southwest and independently recorded the Cornell Vicos project in Peru during 1954 and 1955.
 He then freelanced out of New Mexico before moving to California in 1959, where he began a long career as a teacher at San Francisco State University and the San Francisco Art institute.

 Collier's work in the field of visual anthropology was influenced by Roy Stryker and Alexander H. Leighton.
 George Spindler, the founder of educational anthropology, chose Collier's book Visual Anthropology (discussed below) for early inclusion in his series of basic books in anthropology.
 Collier spent a great deal of his professional life giving workshops on the use of photography in visual anthropology, in speeches and professional presentations, as well as in more traditional forms of anthropological writing.
 Although widely recognized as a fine photographer, his major accomplishment was developing and documenting methodologies for visual anthropology.